 Inspired by the cognitive study of \textbf{\textit{abs}}traction in the \textbf{\textit{pyramid}}-like hierarchy of human experiences~\cite{MINSKY1980117}, we present \papertitle, a unified entailment graph to comprehensively evaluate language models' abstraction ability.
-We curated abstract concepts entailed by each of the three components of an event: nouns, verbs, and the event as a whole, unifying scopes and domains of all prior datasets.
+We curated abstract concepts entailed by each of the three components of an event\footnote{For readability, we use the term ``event'' in this paper.
+More accurately, our sampled data involve state, activity, and event, which can be summarized as a broader linguistic term: eventuality~\cite{mourelatos1978events, bach1986algebra}.}: nouns, verbs, and the event as a whole, unifying scopes and domains of all prior datasets.
 Specifically, we sample base events in textual descriptions from ASER~\cite{zhang2020aser, zhang2022aser}, an open-domain large-scale eventuality graph.
 We design heuristic rules to identify nouns and verbs from events and collect abstract concepts with WordNet~\cite{miller1995wordnet} and LLMs prompting.
-Those concept candidates are then crowdsourced for validity, resulting in a graph of 221K instances.
+Those concept candidates are then crowdsourced for validity, resulting in a graph of 221K examples.
 Compared with verb entailment graphs~\cite{berant2011global}, \papertitle retains specific and accurate semantics of base events.
 Our benchmark features a diverse array of syntactic roles for real arguments instead of relying on (\textit{subject}, \textit{verb}, \textit{object}) tuples with entity types.
 In contrast to AbstractATOMIC~\cite{he2022acquiring}, our benchmark covers abstraction knowledge beyond the social commonsense thanks to the open domain corpora used in ASER.
 Also, we use LLMs to broaden collected abstract concepts, complementing the coverage of taxonomies.